 I’m less fussed about the gaming performance; after all, you should know what you’re getting with a super-cheap phone – but I don’t think the Nokia 3 is cheap enough to warrant the day-to-day sluggishness.

 Real-world performance was borne out in the Geekbench 4 benchmark tests, which crashed constantly.

 The speaker is terrible, too – again, hardly surprising; call quality and 4G connectivity is fine, however.
-GPS proved wildly innacurate, often pinning my location a few streets away in Google Maps.
+GPS proved wildly inaccurate, often pinning my location a few streets away in Google Maps.
 It’s these little things that soon become tiring, and it’s hard to forgive in even a budget phone.